Welcome to Beerup Law!

 Another commonly cited case is State v.
 Barber 635 S.W.
 2d 342.
 In this case, the police entered an apartment not owned by the defendant in order to arrest the occupant for an outstanding warrant.
 The defendant was present in the apartment along with 6 other adults.
 He was found in a room with 2 other adults and a large number of illegal pills.
 No police officer testified that the defendant had actual possession of any of the pills on his person.
 The Missouri Supreme Court overturned the defendant's conviction based on the fact that the state did not prove that the defendant had regular use of the premises, did not prove how long he had been there, and did not prove how long the drugs had been there.
 The mere fact of his presence in a place with a large amount of illegal drugs was not sufficient to uphold a conviction absent any evidence showing that he was in control of the drugs.

 State v.
 Ramsey 358 S.W.
 3d 589 is a similar case.
 There the police served a search warrant on a one-bedroom house that the defendant lived in with a woman and found cocaine in a wastebasket in the bedroom.
-The appeals court found that since the state did not prove that he had exclusive access to the bedroom and no other circumstances showed that he had constructive possession of the drugs his conviction must be overturned.
+The appeals court found that since the state did not prove that he had exclusive access to the bedroom and no other circumstances showed that he had constructive possession of the drugs, his conviction must be overturned.

 What is Knowledge of the Presence and Nature of a Substance?

 The state's burden of proof in these matters is fairly low.
-It is generally assumed that a reasonable person knows which items are in their immediate possession and whether or not those items are drugs.
+It is generally assumed that a reasonable person knows which items are in their immediate possession and whether those are drugs.
 There have, however, been some rulings that give defense attorneys at least a little something to work with.
 Most notable is State v.
 Clark 490 S.W.
 3d 704.
 In that case, the police were called to the defendant's residence to investigate a domestic assault.
-Upon entering they found the defendant sitting on the bed in a bedroom he shared with the victim, his girlfriend.
+Upon entering, they found the defendant sitting on the bed in a bedroom he shared with the victim, his girlfriend.
 The police arrested the defendant and removed him from the room.
 A subsequent search found two cloth pouches next to the bed.
-Both were closed, not able to be seen through, and contained methamphetamines.
+Both were closed, unable to be seen through, and contained methamphetamines.
 The defendant was arrested, convicted, and sentenced to 10 years in prison for the drugs.
 The conviction was overturned because the Missouri Supreme Court ruled that the state had done nothing to prove that the defendant had any knowledge of the presence of the methamphetamines in the pouches.

 What Does This Mean for Your St. Louis or St. Charles Drug Case?

 Missouri drug possession law is complicated.
 The examples cited above are just a small representative sample of the immense volume of case law on the subject.
-They are all instances in which someone was convicted and their case was overturned on appeal.
+They are all instances in which someone was convicted, and their case was overturned on appeal.
 An experienced criminal defense attorney like Ruth Beerup knows how to use the lessons embodied there to get dismissals or wins at trial.
 She has been practicing since 1996 and has an instinctual understanding of where the holes in a case are.
 If they are there, she will find them.

 More importantly, Ruth knows how to communicate with her clients.
-Reading through the cases above you were probably struck by how the difference between 10 or more years in prison and freedom sometimes comes down to the tiniest details.
+Reading through the cases above, you were probably struck by how the difference between 10 or more years in prison and freedom sometimes comes down to the tiniest details.
 Ruth knows how to pull those details out of her clients even when they don't know they are important.
 Her calm and understanding demeanor will have you telling your story naturally, without judgment, and in a way that allows her to gather all the information she needs to fight for a favorable outcome.